 People attended our walks, talks and other events in 2017.

-If you feel strongly about helping wildlife and connecting people to nature then why not donate or fundraise today and support the work that Wiltshire Wildlife Trust does.
+If you feel strongly about helping wildlife in Wiltshire and connecting people to nature, then please consider donating to support our work.

 One of the best ways to support our work is to become a member.
 Become part of a growing, caring and passionate team and make an impact across the whole of Wiltshire and Swindon.